menu

 Of important note, Fayetteville is also a town of artists.
 Fayetteville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fayetteville’s character.

-Fayetteville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fayetteville doesn't have a public transportation system that people use for their commute.

 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fayetteville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fayetteville include English, Irish, German, Dutch, and Scottish.
+Important ancestries of people in Fayetteville include English, German, Irish, Polish, and Italian.

 The most common language spoken in Fayetteville is English.
 Other important languages spoken here include Italian and German/Yiddish.